GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/functions.rst

     def twice(a)            // any other case
         return a + a

-daScript uses the following rules for matching partially specialized functions:
+Daslang uses the following rules for matching partially specialized functions:

     1. Non-``auto`` is more specialized than ``auto``.
     2. If both are non-``auto``, the one without a cast is more specialized.